 If we take on the case, our team fights to get you the results you deserve.

 Get answers to commonly asked questions about our legal services and learn how we may assist you with your case.

 In many New York elevator mishaps, passengers had complained about shaky or unreliable elevators, and a building manager or owner subsequently ignored them.
 Sadly, these incidents are often preventable, arising from one of the following causes:

 - Lack of inspections

 - Lack of barriers to prevent falls down shafts

 - Inadequate training for onsite workers

-- Elevators still operational when out of service/undergoing repairs
+- Elevators operational while out of service/undergoing repairs

 Here are some of the most common elevator and escalator incidents that cause serious injury or death:

-- Fall down elevator shaft or fall from escalator
+- Falling down an elevator shaft or off an escalator

 - Elevator or elevator platform collapse